fullstackseb/fullstackseb/README.md

 - 🔭 I currently work in IT-Audit

-- 🌱 I’m very much in different possibilities for Backend development
+- 🌱 I’m very much interested in different possibilities for Backend development

 - 🤔 I’m always looking to learn new skills and like to solve problems